yash-chaudhary/E.S.R.A/README.md

 ### Application interface
 Purpose: To both stream real-time video data using the device's camera (mainly iPhone/iPad) as well as to have the ability to upload pre-taken videos.
-These video streams are then run through the YOLOv8 computer vision model to detect objects of interest and count when objects pas through a virtual checkpoint.
+These video streams are then run through the YOLOv8 computer vision model to detect objects of interest and count when objects pass through a virtual checkpoint.
 This architecture is used to demonstrate the emulation of a proximity sensor to count objects using computer vision.

 Features:
 * Ability to upload a pre-taken video and run object detection and recognition on it